 The museum welcomes over 850,000 visitors annually, and being in the heart of Sydney, the area garners a lot of foot traffic at all hours of the day.
 As well as visitors, the museum hosts a team of dedicated employees and volunteers, who occasionally find themselves working alone on the floating vessels, or conducting workshops.
-While they are checked on frequently throughout their shift, there is a risk of something happening between checks, and they needed a way for these employees to alert other members of staff if something had happened.
+While they are checked on frequently throughout their shift, there is a risk of something happening between checks, and they needed a way for these employees to alert other staff members if something had happened.

-The radios were upgraded from the Motorola DP2400 to the DP3661e, and each came equipped with an automated man-down alarm.
+Motorola DP3661e Radios: The radios were upgraded from the Motorola DP2400 to the DP3661e, and each came equipped with an automated man-down alarm.
 This is called an “Integrated accelerometer” which can sense if you have fallen and automatically calls for assistance.
 The alarm is sent out to other guards and the operating room if the radio tips more than 45 degrees after 30 seconds.
 This way, if a security guard has injured themselves or finds themself in an emergency in an isolated area of the museum, they can alert people hands-free and get help.

 We’d like to thank the Australian National Maritime Museum for their continued support.